North African Town Names - Places from Morocco to Egypt

 North African Naming Traditions

-North African place names carry layers of naming history that correspond to the region's successive political cultures: Amazigh/Berber names (the pre-Arab substrate — the indigenous population spoke Tamazight long before Arabic and many place names survive), Arabic names from the Islamic conquest (7th-8th centuries CE onward), Ottoman administrative names (for former Ottoman territories: Libya, Tunisia, Algeria, Egypt — not Morocco, which maintained its own sultanic dynasties), and French/Italian colonial names applied during the 19th-20th century occupations.
-Morocco's naming reflects the specific Moroccan tradition: Arabic with heavy Amazigh substrate.
-Marrakech (from Amazigh *Murt n Akush*, "land of God"), Fes (possibly from the Arabic *fa's*, pickaxe — the city was built with the labor of workers using pickaxes), Casablanca (Spanish for "white house" — the Portuguese *Casa Branca* renamed in Spanish during the Spanish colonial period, now called *Dar el-Beida* in Arabic — also "white house").
-The multilingual naming of Casablanca is the Moroccan naming tradition in miniature.
-Egyptian place names are among the oldest in the world — Luxor (*al-Uqsur*, "the palaces" — from the ruins of ancient Thebes that dominate the city), Memphis (*Mennufer* in ancient Egyptian, the first capital), Cairo (*al-Qāhira*, "the conqueror" or "the victorious" — the capital founded by the Fatimid Caliph al-Muizz in 969 CE).
-The ancient Egyptian layer sits beneath the Arabic layer, and in some places the modern Arabic name is a phonological adaptation of the ancient one.
+North African place names carry layers of naming history that correspond to the region's successive political cultures: Amazigh/Berber names (the pre-Arab substrate, since the indigenous population spoke Tamazight long before Arabic arrived, and many place names survive), Arabic names from the Islamic conquest (7th-8th centuries CE onward), Ottoman administrative names (for former Ottoman territories: Libya, Tunisia, Algeria, Egypt, but not Morocco, which maintained its own sultanic dynasties), and French/Italian colonial names applied during the 19th-20th century occupations.
+Morocco's naming reflects a specific local tradition: Arabic with a heavy Amazigh substrate.
+Marrakech derives from the Amazigh *Murt n Akush*, "land of God."
+Fes possibly comes from the Arabic *fa's*, meaning pickaxe, since the city was built by laborers wielding them.
+Casablanca is Spanish for "white house," a renaming of the Portuguese *Casa Branca* during the Spanish colonial period; the city is now called *Dar el-Beida* in Arabic, which means the same thing.
+The multilingual naming of Casablanca is the Moroccan tradition in miniature.
+Egyptian place names are among the oldest in the world.
+Luxor comes from *al-Uqsur*, "the palaces," a reference to the ruins of ancient Thebes that still dominate the city.
+Memphis was *Mennufer* in ancient Egyptian, the first capital.
+Cairo is *al-Qāhira*, "the conqueror" or "the victorious," founded by the Fatimid Caliph al-Muizz in 969 CE.
+The ancient Egyptian layer sits beneath the Arabic one, and in several cases the modern Arabic name is simply a phonological adaptation of the ancient form.

 The Medina and the Oasis